-- To be informed about how, why, and on what basis that information is processed - To obtain confirmation that personal information is being processed and to obtain access to it and certain other information, by making a subject access request - To have data corrected if it is inaccurate or incomplete - To have data erased if it is no longer necessary for the purpose for which it was originally collected and processed, or if there are no overriding legitimate grounds for the processing ('the right to be forgotten') - To restrict the processing of personal information where the accuracy of the information is contested, or the processing is unlawful (but you do not want the data to be erased) or where the Trust no longer needs the personal information, but you require the data to establish, exercise or defend a legal claim - To restrict the processing of personal information temporarily where you do not think it is accurate (and the Trust are verifying whether it is accurate), or where you have objected to the processing (and the Trust are considering whether the Trust's legitimate grounds override your interests) - In limited circumstances to receive or ask for their personal data to be transferred to a third party in a structured, commonly used, and machine-readable format - To withdraw consent to processing at any time (if applicable) - To request a copy of an agreement under which personal data is transferred outside of the FFA - To object to decisions based solely on automated processing, including profiling - To be notified of a data breach which is likely to result in high risk to their rights and obligations - To make a complaint to the ICO or a Court
+- To be informed about how, why, and on what basis that information is processed. - To obtain confirmation that personal information is being processed and to obtainaccess to it and certain other information, by making a subject access request.

+- To have data corrected if it is inaccurate or incomplete. - To have data erased if it is no longer necessary for the purpose for which it was originally collected and processed, or if there are no overriding legitimate grounds forthe processing ('the right to be forgotten'). - To restrict the processing of personal information where the accuracy of the information is contested, or the processing is unlawful (but you do not want the data to be erased) or where the Trust no longer needs the personal information, but you require the data to establish, exercise or defend a legal claim. - To restrict the processing of personal information temporarily where you do not thinkit is accurate (and the Trust are verifying whether it is accurate), or where you have objected to the processing (and the Trust are considering whether the Trust's legitimategrounds override your interests). - In limited circumstances to receive or ask for their personal data to be transferred to athird party in a structured, commonly used, and machine-readable format. - To withdraw consent to processing at any time (if applicable). - To request a copy of an agreement under which personal data is transferred outside of the EEA. - To object to decisions based solely on automated processing, including profiling. - To be notified of a data breach which is likely to result in high risk to their rights andobligations. - To make a complaint to the Information Commissioner's Office (ICO) or a court.